tmoor008/rshell/rshell/README.md

 3. In script, if you use backspace, the resulting code will sometimes show random letters in the commands.
 4. There is a possibility that getlogin() and gethostname() may fail.

+---

+> Fixed Bugs

+1. If a connector was the first or last thing in the input, we got out of range or other errors.
+We fixed this by doing a check for what the first and last inputs are and looping accordingly.
+2. If no spaces were entered between commands and connectors, the calls would fail.
+We fixed this by making all three connectors separators for tokenizer so that it could handle the commands whether there were spaces or not between them and connectors.
+3. We originally called exit(0) when the user entered exit, but this lead to errors with the tokenizer being unable to free the memory it used in the program.
+We fixed this by making an exit call return a flag which we check for at the end.
+Then we can simply break out of the main while loop and return 0 the program normally.
+This then lets tokenizer free it's memory.
+4. When we tried to store each command set within an object as an array, the array would not hold the correct values.
+Instead, it was filled with garbage values, even within the same function.
+To fix this, we stored our values in a vector<char *> v.
+This also allowed us to create a pointer to it which could be passed into execvp() to run correctly.